ErpNetDocs/tech/modules/crm/sales/definitions/define-products.md

 1. Navigate to the **Create** section within the **Products** panel.
 Here, you'll find a list of various **product types**.

-   Upon selecting a **Product Type**, a window titled **New Product** will open, tailored to the chosen **Product Type**, allowing you to proceed with the creation process.
+   Upon selecting the respective type, a separate window will open, automatically reflecting the chosen product type.

+   You can proceed with the creation process by filling out the rest of the details.

 ![Pictures](pictures/Products_create_27_02.png)

-The second approach involves utilizing the New button situated on the **Products** table.
-Upon clicking this button, a menu will appear, presenting different **Product Types**.
+2. Use the **New** button found above the **Products** list.
+Upon clicking this button, you can select a **product type** from a dropdown menu.

-Following the selection of a **Product Type** from the menu, a **New Product** window will emerge, facilitating the creation of this particular type of product.
+Then, you will be taken to the standard product creation form and proceed to add the necessary details.

 ![Pictures](pictures/Products_create_New_27_02.png)

+### New product details

-Upon accessing the **New Product** window, you have the opportunity to input the desired information into the fields and checkboxes.
+Once you access the **New Product** window, you can start adding all the necessary details for your product.

-Completing these fields at this stage will streamline the process when executing a Sales Order, as the product information you provide here will automatically populate the **Sales Order** form, ultimately saving you time.
+Most of the fields are optional.
+However, whatever information you provide at this point will simplify the process of creating a sales order document later, as it will **automatically** be added in the order creation form.

 ![Pictures](pictures/Products_New_Window_25_02.png)

-The mandatory fields for product creation include **Product Group**, **Part Number**, **Name**, **Base Measurement category**, and **Measurement Unit**.
+The mandatory fields for creating a new product include **Product Group**, **Part Number**, **Name**, **Base Measurement category**, and **Measurement Unit**.

-The **Measurement Unit** holds particular significance, as it dictates the standard unit of measurement for the product in the warehouse, regardless of the measurement used for purchasing or selling purposes.
+The **Measurement Unit** is especially important, as it will determine the standard unit of measuring the product in a warehouse, which is **not** the same as the measurement used for purchasing or selling purposes.

 ![Pictures](pictures/Products_measurement_unit_27_02.png)